The Antispeciesist Revolution

 One possible speciesist response is to raise the question of "potential".
 Even if a pig is as sentient as a human toddler, there is a fundamental distinction between human toddlers and pigs.
 Only a toddler has the potential to mature into a rational adult human being.

 The problem with this response is that it contradicts our treatment of humans who lack "potential".
-Thus we recognise that a toddler with a progressive disorder who will never live to celebrate his third birthday deserves at least as much love, care and respect as his normally developing peers - not to be packed off to a factory-farm on the grounds it's a shame to let good food go to waste.
+Thus we recognise that a toddler with a progressive disorder who will never live to celebrate his third birthday deserves at least as much love, care and respect as his normally developing peers - not to be packed off to a factory-farm on the grounds it's a shame to let good protein go to waste.
 We recognise a similar duty of care for mentally handicapped adult humans and cognitively frail old people.
 For sure, historical exceptions exist to this perceived duty of care for vulnerable humans, e.g. the Nazi "euthanasia" program, with its eugenicist conception of "life unworthy of life".
 But by common consent, we value young children and cognitively challenged adults for who they are, not simply for who they may - or may not - one day become.
 On occasion, there may controversially be instrumental reasons for allocating more care and resources to a potential genius or exceptionally gifted child than to a normal human.
 Yet disproportionate intraspecies resource allocation may be justified, not because high IQ humans are more sentient, but because of the anticipated benefits to society as a whole.

 The greatest source of severe, chronic and readily avoidable suffering in the world today is man-made: animal agriculture, most notably factory farming.
 Humans currently slaughter over fifty billion sentient beings each year.
 One implication of an antispeciesist ethic is that factory farms should be shut and their surviving victims rehabilitated.